rgrannell1/kea/README.md

 including several flavours of map and fold.

 * A new control statement - the ```Return( )``` function - can
-be used to improve the expressiveness of functional code.
+be used to improve the efficiency of functional code.

 * Partial application and function composition are encouraged as standard operations.